 In 2021 we strengthened our Australian grocery business, with the acquisition of the Lucky baking nuts brand from Select Harvest.
 This has enabled us to increase our warehousing footprint at our Altona, Melbourne site and we also used this space to bring the Lucky manufacturing capability in-house.

-The latest step on our journey has been the partnership with Finasucre (a Belgian family-owned enterprise with food businesses in various parts of the world).
+A crucial step in our journey has been the partnership with Finasucre (a Belgian family-owned enterprise with food businesses in various parts of the world).
 In 2022 Finasucre purchased a significant stake in Prolife and we are driving synergies with their global footprint and their extensive investment in Macadamia nuts in Australia.

 Our Organisation

-Prolife is now a large organisation, with over 1500 employees based in New Zealand, Australia and Singapore.
-To lead this organisation we have an experienced Executive team with functional, country and business stream leaders.
+Prolife is now a large organisation, with over 1600 employees based in New Zealand, Australia and Singapore.
+To lead this organisation, we have an experienced Executive team with functional, country and business stream leaders.
 Click here for Executive team.
 Prolife also has a strong governance process with Independent and Shareholder directors.

 Our Company Purpose and Values